iouaj/minishell/README.md

 <p>
   Minishell is an important middle cursus 42 project.
-  It aims at reproducing a shell based on bash
+  It aims at reproducing a shell based on Bash
 </p>

 ## Usage: